iddy-ani/codex/codex-cli/INTEL-CODEX-USER-GUIDE.md

 ## Authentication & API Keys

 ### Intel Network (Default)
-**No API key required!** Intel Codex CLI comes pre-configured with access to Intel's internal Azure OpenAI service.
+**No API key required!** Intel ExpertGPT Codex CLI comes pre-configured with access to Intel's internal Azure OpenAI service.
 Just install and start using.

 ### Using Your Own OpenAI Account (Optional)
 If you prefer to use your personal OpenAI account: